Dynamics of Symmetry-Protected Topological Matter on a Quantum Computer

 \emph{Fast-forwardable topological models.}\textemdash The results reported here are general and can be utilized to realize the long-time dynamics for a host of topological systems.
-We illustrate how to apply our method to probe topological phenomena in open systems and highlight a notable subset of models, pointing out experimentally accessible procedures to control non-trivial states.
-First, one can straightforwardly realize protected modes by manufacturing corresponding symmetries of a desired Hamiltonian $H$ through artificial design of couplings $J$, demonstrated by models depicted in Fig 1.
+We illustrate how to apply our method to probe topological phenomena in open systems where the environmental interaction is driven by the intrinsic noise of the gate-based quantum device and highlight a notable subset of models, pointing out experimentally accessible procedures to control non-trivial states.
+First, one can straightforwardly realize protected modes by manufacturing corresponding symmetries of a desired Hamiltonian $H$ through artificial design of couplings $J$, demonstrated by models depicted in Fig \ref{fig:1}.
 Particularly, the presence or absence of chiral symmetry $\mathcal{C}$ determines the existence of topological modes in SPT phases \cite{Ryu_2010, PhysRevB.102.235411, Liu_2023, Kitaev_2009, PhysRevB.55.1142}, which can be further categorized into chiral-symmetric Hamiltonians that maintain or break combinations of time-reversal $\mathcal{T}$ symmetry and particle-hole (charge-conjugation) $\mathcal{P}$ symmetry.
 It has been proven that quadratic Hamiltonians can be fast-forwarded \cite{Atia_2017}, meaning that a system with $N$ spins requires only $N(N-1)$ CNOT gates to simulate.
 This follows from the fact that matchgates for quadratic Hamiltonians can be decomposed into native circuits requiring two CNOT gates.
 For further technical details, see Supplementary Material Sec.
-II.
+II \cite{supp}.

 Therefore, one can completely tune the presence and character of topological modes through our method by modulating interactions $J$ on two or less axes to realize discrete symmetries in $\mathcal{H}$ of particular interest, such as chiral symmetry $\mathcal{C}$, which is then decomposed into matchgates.
 This can be written generally as $\mathcal{H} = c^{\dag} H c$, where